Nov 19th 2016 was World Toilet Day

 Terri at The Wanderer in Zambia has more to tell about the taboo that can discourage Zambians, and not doubt other nationalities as well, from sorting out their sanitation.

 In 2013, the UN designated 19th November as World Toilet Day.
 This Year’s theme is Toilets and Jobs.
 Women in particular lack education and employment because much of their time is spent fetching water.
-It is a goal of the UN to ensure that everyone everywhere has access to clean water and toilets by 2030.
+It is a goal of the UN to give everyone in the world access to clean water and toilets by 2030.

 Now that we have discussed the taboo, (did you see Terri’s hat in the link?)
 I can state that lack of sanitation often means open defecation.
 That may not be so much of a challenge for the young and healthy.
 But consider the fate of older people who find sitting in low chairs, bending or kneeling impossible.